projectara/greybus-spec/source/special.rst

     The AP Module uses this operation to inform an Interface of the authoritative frame-time reported by the SVC for each TIME_SYNC strobe.

+.. c:function:: int timesync_get_last_event(u64 *frame_time);

+    The AP Module uses this operation to get the frame-time at the last pulse on the wake-detect pin of a relevant Interface.
+This operation is used in conjunction with an SVC timesync-ping operation to verify the local time at a given Interface.

 .. c:function:: int interface_version(u16 *major, u16 *minor);

     This Operation is used by the AP to get the current version of the